-Welcome to the Diamond Mountain Visitor’s Guide!
+Welcome to the Diamond Mountain Retreat Center's (DMRC) Visitor’s Guide!
 We are really happy you’ve stopped by to see what it’s like here and how you might come and visit, volunteer, and study.
 Diamond Mountain is beautiful and rugged, remote, primitive, and blessedly quiet.
 We came here to learn from the land, to allow silence to permeate our minds, to test our concepts by pitting them against the challenges of the environment, to learn to work together, and to help each other and the beings who live here.
-Because it is rough here, we developed this visitor’s guide to help you prepare for what we hope is a wonderful visit to Diamond Mountain.
-Please review it completely before you come to volunteer or study.
+We developed this visitor’s guide to help you prepare for what we hope is a wonderful visit to DMRC.
+Please review it completely before you come to volunteer, study, or do retreat.

-Diamond Mountain is about 15 minutes from downtown Bowie, a small rural town with few businesses and no hotels or motels.
-There are 2 gas stations and a couple of small markets.
+Diamond Mountain Retreat Center is about 15 minutes from downtown Bowie, a small rural town with few businesses and no hotels or motels.
+There are two gas stations and a couple of small markets.
 There is one ATM which is often out-of-order.
-Willcox, a much larger town, lies 45 minutes’ drive west of Diamond Mountain.
+Willcox, a much larger town, lies 45 minutes’ drive west of DMRC.
 There are large grocery stores, restaurants, and motels in Willcox.
 Safford, about an hour north of Diamond Mountain, also has shopping and motels and boasts of a Walmart and Home Depot.
-Tucson, Arizona is 1 ¾ hours west of Diamond Mountain and is the very best place to stock up on organic foods and camping supplies.
+Tucson is 1 ¾ hours west of Diamond Mountain and is the very best place to stock up on organic foods and camping supplies.
 Most people come here by taking a Greyhound bus to Willcox, or by flying into the Tucson International Airport and renting a car or arranging other transportation to our remote site.
 Please arrange your transportation, food, and housing needs before your arrival.
 The following pages outline housing and transportation options available to you.

 Arizona weather is extreme.
 Days can be quite hot while temperatures can fall 40 degrees at night (Click here to see the current weather at DM).
-Our altitude of 4500 ft (1370m) may take some getting used to.
+Our altitude of 4500 ft (1370 m) may take some getting used to.
 You can become dehydrated without noticing, so drinking plenty of water is recommended even when the temperature is pleasant and mild.
-Diamond Mountain is remote.
-Diamond Mountain is 15 minutes from the nearest town where there are few resources.
-The nearest full grocery and small hospital are 45 minutes away and we are almost 2 hours from a small city.
-Diamond Mountain is mostly undeveloped.
+Diamond Mountain Retreat Center is remote.
+It is 15 minutes from the nearest town where there are few resources.
+The nearest full grocery and small hospital are 45 minutes away and we are almost 2 hours from the nearest city.